Skip to main content

 Sucrose, Caramel and Molasses

 For bioethanol production, sucrose is degraded by the enzyme invertase to form monomeric glucose and fructose.
-Invertases are activated on the milling and liquification of the sugar cane, so if sucrose is the desired commercial product, an additional clarification step (heat to 115°C and treat with lime and sulfuric acid) is necessary to prevent hydrolytic cleavage of sucrose.
+Invertases are activated during the milling and liquefication of sugar cane, so if sucrose is the desired commercial product, an additional clarification step (heating to 115°C and treating with lime and sulfuric acid) is necessary to prevent hydrolytic cleavage of sucrose.

 Bioethanol production from sugar cane sucrose

-Bioethanol can be made from either the fibrous lignocellulose remains of the sugar cane, called bagasse or from water-soluble sucrose.
-We will describe the production of cellulosic ethanol from field crop stalks, called stover, and leaves, straw, wood chips, and sawdust (all "waste" biomass), in Chapter 31.5.
-The same principles apply to bioethanol production from bagasse, the solid remains after the juice extraction from sugar cane.
-(Bagasse is often burned to provide energy for sugar cane processing).
+Bioethanol can be made from either the fibrous lignocellulose remains of the sugar cane, called bagasse, or from water-soluble sucrose.
+We will describe the production of cellulosic ethanol from field crop stalks, called stover, and leaves, straw, wood chips, and sawdust (all "waste" biomass) in Chapter 31.5.
+The same principles apply to bioethanol production from bagasse (the solid remains after the juice extraction from sugar cane).
+Note that bagasse is often burned to provide energy for sugar cane processing).

-In addition to sugar cane, sugar beets and sweet sorghum, a C4 plant similar to sugar cane, are used to produce bioethanol.
-As a C4 plant, sweet sorghum is very efficient at producing biomass through photosynthesis.
+Sugar cane, sugar beets, and sweet sorghum, a C4 plant similar to sugar cane, are also used to produce bioethanol.
+Sweet sorghum is a very efficient plant for producing biomass through photosynthesis.
 It grows in temperate and tropical climates, has a short growing period, and is resistant to drought and cold.
-Its stalks have free sugars as well as lignocellulose stocks.
+Its stalks contain free sugars and lignocellulose.

 This chapter will focus on bioethanol production from sugar cane sucrose.
 Again, this is accomplished using yeast (Saccharomyces cerevisiae), which has the enzyme invertase 2 (beta-fructofuranosidase 2 or Saccharase) needed to convert sucrose into sucrose fructose and glucose, which can enter glycolytic and fermentation pathways.